Selling Inherited Property Below Value to Relatives: A Guide to Tax Optimization

 FAQ

-What is a mixed gift?
+What is a mixed donation?

 What are the gift tax exemptions for family members?

-The exemptions vary greatly: For spouses it is €500,000, for children €400,000, for grandchildren €200,000, and for most other relatives like siblings, nieces or nephews only €20,000.
-These exemptions can be utilised anew every 10 years.
+The allowances vary greatly: For spouses, it's €500,000, for children €400,000, for grandchildren €200,000, and for most other relatives like siblings, nieces, or nephews, only €20,000.
+These allowances can be utilized again every 10 years.

-Why is an appraisal so important?
+Why is a property valuation report so important?

 What is the speculation period for an inherited property?